 There are many questions to be asked and decisions to be made.
 You will probably have moments when you wonder whether you are ready for this commitment and whether you are making the right move.
 It is important and healthy to ask these questions, and inevitable that you will experience doubt and anxiety.
 We are always happy to listen if you need someone to talk to in confidence.
-Feel free to contact us at the numbers listed on the inside front cover.
+Feel free to contact us at the numbers opposite.

 Recommended Preparation: Rob Bell – Flame